 Brown Books and Paintbrushes: Active Community Leader in Chicago

 We understand the importance of each child’s healthy racial identity and the joy in human diversity, inclusion, their intellect with justice, and their ability to act for their own and others’ fair actions.
-In partnership with families and early childhood educators, Brown Books and Paintbrushes is in a distinctive position to sustain the youngest members of humanity by providing age-appropriate programming for children and resources for families; that support education and resources related to African-American culture.
+In partnership with families and early childhood educators, partners and reliable resources.
+Brown Books and Paintbrushes is in a distinctive position to sustain the youngest members of humanity by providing age-appropriate programming for children and resources for families; that support education and resources related to African-American culture and their voice in civic engagement.

 Brown Books & Paint Brushes is in the business of changing and shaping lives.
-The work we do at our Non-Profit is aimed at providing a holistic approach to solving some of our society’s biggest challenges.
-We make sure our partners are empowered by creating opportunities for individuals and communities.
+The work we do at our Non-Profit is aimed at providing a holistic and developmentally appropriate approach to solving some of our society’s biggest challenges around social justices and civic engagement.
+We make sure young children and their families are empowered by creating opportunities to learn and engage with individuals and communities.

 IMAGINATION STORY TELLERS

-Our art workshops is an approach to teaching and learning in which children create and demonstrate understanding through an art form.
-At Brown Books and Paintbrushes, we host various forms of art (drama, music, storytelling, poetry, visual arts, and creative movement) as major pathways to culture.
+Our variety of workshops is an approach to teaching and learning in which children create and demonstrate understanding through an art form.
+At Brown Books and Paintbrushes, we host various forms of art (drama, music, storytelling, poetry, visual arts, literacy and language, civic engagements and creative movement) as major pathways to culture.

 BOOK CLUB AND CULTURAL EXPERIENCES

-With this initiative, our goal is to promote the work of black authors and artist.
-We've created a monthly book club for young children, based on a timeline of black history.
-Children learn through monthly discussions about books, authors, and artist.
+With this initiative, our goal is to promote the reliable and valid work of black authors and artist.
+Children learn through monthly events to discuss and bring books to life; through engaging peer discussions, relatable activities and civic engagement.
 Also, children and families are invited to join us in many cultural experiences such as a visit to the Children's Museum of Social Justice and The Dusable Museum of African-American History .

-With our organization’s mission always in mind, we strive to find new strategies for dealing with this challenge.
+With our organization’s mission always in mind, we strive to find new strategies for sealing the literacy gap .
 Literacy is something that we take very seriously, and our team is working each and every day to make a positive impact on the literacy rates in the communities.
 We build small libraries in the homes of young children to promote our cause and hope for empowerment.
-Contact us to learn more about our commitment to getting books and art in the hands of young children and across the Chicago land- and beyond.
+Contact us to learn more about our commitment to getting books and art in the hands of young children across the Chicago land- and beyond.

 Dr. Martin Luther King Jr.